fbpx

 Ultimately, only God knows the heart of a student, only he can measure faith.
 And while no one but the Holy Spirit can transform the heart of a student, we are responsible for reflecting, uncovering, and resembling the truth that saves lives and makes disciples.

 Here at LeaderTreks, we want to help you grow your students towards spiritual maturity.
-We provide a “mark of a disciple” in every Deep Discipleship lesson.
+We provide a “mark of a disciple” in every Bible Study and Deep Discipleship lesson.

-We also equip adult volunteers with tools called “discipleship maps” inside of HERO’s Youth Ministry Apps as well as the Know Growth Volunteer Journal.
+We also equip adult volunteers with tools called “discipleship maps” inside of HERO’s Youth Ministry Apps.
 These “discipleship maps” help volunteers measure students’ spiritual growth by knowing what signs of maturity and warning signs to look for in students.

 Below you’ll also find a free download designed to help you create an individual discipleship plan based on these 8 Marks of a Mature Disciple.